 IPM stands for Integrated Pest Management.
 It is a system for managing pest problems using a range of safe, least-toxic methods.
 IPM is integrated because it uses biological, organic, cultural, mechanical and chemical options for managing pest problems.For more information on the basics of IPM strategies, visit Cornell University's IPM in a Nutshell page

-Plant, insect and disease identification and diagnostic services are offered at CCE-Tompkins for $5/sample.
-If necessary, samples can be sent to Cornell University for identification, at a charge of $25/sample.
+Plant, insect and disease identification and diagnostic services are offered at your local Cooperative Extension office.
+If necessary, samples can be sent to Cornell University for identification, for an additional charge.
 For more information about submitting a sample, visit: The Cornell University Diagnostic Laboratory.

 IPM for Homes - Cornell brochure with IPM strategies for managing insect pests in the home and garden